Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 ### Configuring a custom variable

-Go to `Custom Variables` in the Icinga Director menu and choose `Add Custom Variable`.
+Go to `Custom Variables` in the Icinga Director menu and choose `Create Custom Variable`.
 The form lets you configure:

 * `Property Key`: the variable name (e.g. `disk_checks`), used as `vars.<key>` in the rendered config